Blog

 No matter the endless ways the fashion retail store continues to evolve, the goal remains the same; sell product, protect margins, and achieve profit growth.

-Why is having a merchandise planner important?
+Why is having a merchandiser important?

 They are the gatekeepers of your product.